KaisenAmin/c_std/encoding/README.md

 - `encoding_url_decode`: Decodes a percent-encoded URL string back to its original format.
 It interprets percent-encoded characters and converts them back to their original representations, taking a pointer to the encoded string and its length, and returns a dynamically allocated decoded string.

+### Base32 Encoding and Decoding
+- `encoding_base32_encode`: This function encodes a given string into Base32 format.
+It takes a pointer to the input string and its length.
+The function returns a dynamically allocated string containing the Base32 encoded representation.
+Base32 encoding is useful for cases where case-insensitive encoding is beneficial, such as in email and URL encoding.

+- `encoding_base32_decode`: Decodes a Base32 encoded string back to its original format.
+It takes a pointer to the encoded string and its length, returning a dynamically allocated decoded string.
+The function handles the Base32 decoding process, converting the encoded characters back to the original binary data.

+### Base16 (Hex) Encoding and Decoding
+- `encoding_base16_encode`: Encodes a given string into Base16 (hexadecimal) format.
+It accepts a pointer to the input string and its length, returning a dynamically allocated string with the Base16 encoded representation.
+Base16 encoding represents binary data in an ASCII string format by translating each byte of data into two hexadecimal digits.

+- `encoding_base16_decode`: Decodes a Base16 (hexadecimal) encoded string back to its original binary form.
+It requires a pointer to the encoded string and its length, and returns a dynamically allocated decoded string.
+This function is useful for converting data encoded in hex back to its original binary state.

 ## Example 1: Base64 Encoding and Decoding
 This example demonstrates encoding a string to Base64 and then decoding it back to its original format.